 (3) As in previous years, the system of direct democracy succeeds in giving citizens the feeling that they have a say in government policies.
 This system is one of the major reasons why Swiss citizens are far more satisfied with the way democracy works in their country than their European neighbors.
 The system of direct democracy, however, also demonstrates serious shortcomings.
 Among them is the likelihood that voters approve constitutional amendments which cannot be implemented on legal or economic grounds.

 (5) Although the welfare state is sustainable and generous, the pension system must cope with demographic challenges.
 While increasing the age of retirement beyond 65 is unachievable given the constraints imposed by direct democracy, there were possibilities for reforming the three-pillar pension system (basic pension, occupational pension and tax-deductible savings for retirement).
-However, a major reform was rejected in a popular vote in September 2017.
-In consequence, legislators drafted a policy package that combines tax – requested by the EU (see above) – and pension reforms that are much less encompassing than the previous reform.
-In this case, favorable conditions for foreign firms supported by center-right parties have been exchanged politically for social policies supported by center-left politicians.
-The politics of compromise, including heterodox policies and extreme pragmatism, have prevailed.
-However, it remains far from clear whether this reform package will survive a referendum expected for summer 2019.
+After a major reform was rejected in a popular vote in September 2017, legislators drafted a policy package that combines tax – requested by the EU (see above) – and pension reforms that are much less encompassing than the previous reform.
+Likewise, employers and trade unions have found a compromise (for which a majority in parliament still needs to be achieved) that mitigates immediate problems in the second (and most important) pillar of pensions.
+However, this is a short-term solution which also arguably shift costs to future generations.

 can be overcome